 Sending thank you notes after any interview is important, but thanking interviewers after the second interview is a MUST!
 The stakes are higher, and so are the expectations.
 Every situation is different.
 Sometimes mailing your thank you is the best option, and other times an email is the way to go.
 In this blog, we’ll provide 3 examples to say thank you after the second interview.

-No matter what thank you method you use, the objective at this point is to emphasize your enthusiasm for the position, the company, and why you are the best fit for the position based on your experience.
+No matter which thank you method you use, the objective at this point is to emphasize your enthusiasm for the position, the company, and why you are the best fit for the position based on your experience.

 Thank You Email After Second Interview